DeepNandre/Deep/README.md

 ### Hello Folks! 👋

-I am a Junior year B.Tech CSE student with a strong interest in DevOps.
+I am a Final year B.Tech CSE student with a strong interest in DevOps.
 I am skilled at Cloud computing and also have a significant interest in Information Security.

 ### Skills
 Languages: Python, Java, Bash Scripting